crkn-rcdr/cihm-metadatabus/doc/dmdtools.md

 Offers some basic statistics of the type of metadata in each of the above directories.

 * `_Metadata_Synchronised/analysis/dmdstats.csv` - table with counts of each type of metadata
-* `_Metadata_Synchronised/analysis/dmdstats-AIPIDlists` - set of lists of the identifiers of each type
+* `_Metadata_Synchronised/analysis/dmdstats-IDlists/` - set of lists of the identifiers of each type
+* `_Metadata_Synchronised/dmdZIP/` - set of zip files of the XML files of each type
+* `_Metadata_Synchronised/dmdZIP-backup/` - Periodic (manual) backups of the dmdZIP files to allow comparisons

 # Future MARC cleanup